andrewabarca/bizible.en/help/bizible-data-warehouse/data-warehouse-schema/connecting-to-the-snowflake-data-warehouse.md

    ![](assets/connecting-to-the-snowflake-data-warehouse-3.png)

+   >[!NOTE]
+   >
+   >This is a read-only account that's available for your organization, not just an individual user.
+Any user within your organization that has access to Bizible can use this account to log into the Snowflake Data Warehouse reader account.

 1. Click the link provided in the Snowflake URL, this will take you to the Snowflake login page where you'll enter your username and password. _If you don't have your password, see the steps below to reset it_.

    ![](assets/connecting-to-the-snowflake-data-warehouse-4.png)